kris-stal/webdev-rrukgroup/README.md

 ## Check out my project
 This project can be cloned and run locally, tested by opening index.html in your browser.
 Note that cloudflared tunneling will be missing entirely, so the website will just be hosted locally.
-Secrets are not exposed on this repo (credentials.json for cloudflared tunnel token).
+Secrets such as cloudflare token are hidden from this repo.

 ## What's next
 - Implement website information updates (site map update, new projects) when they are recieved